maxneumann99/lpad/README.md

 ```

 The launcher starts in the background.
 Press the <kbd>Super</kbd>/<kbd>Win</kbd>/<kbd>Mod4</kbd> key to open it fullscreen.
 Start typing to filter, use the arrows or mouse wheel to change pages, and press <kbd>Esc</kbd> (or the hotkey again) to hide the window.

+If the X11 global hotkey cannot be registered (for example on a Wayland-only session or when `python-xlib` is missing), the launcher opens immediately on startup so it remains accessible, and you can still hide/show it manually.